-Available agents: (currently not approved for use in MDS)
+Available agents: (currently not approved for use in MDS).

 Eltrombopag (Promacta®) is currently in clinical trials and also belongs to the class of drugs known as thrombopoietin-receptor agonists, working to stimulate receptors located on the megakaryocytes to increase platelet counts.
 It appears to significantly improve platelet counts in patients with severe thrombocytopenia.
-Eltrombopag is administered orally as a tablet once daily and is currently in phase III clinical trials for the treatment of patients with chronic idiopathic thrombocytopenic purpura.
+Eltrombopag is administered orally as a tablet once daily and is currently in phase III clinical trials.